MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 6 Configure DNS settings in Azure.md

 16. Verify that the IP address is the same as the one you noted in the DNS zone.

-17. Enter the command ping TestVM2.contoso.com.
+17. Enter the command nslookup TestVM2.contoso.com.

-18. Verify that you receive four replies from TestVM2.
+18. Verify that you receive successful name resolution records for VM2.